-The day of the pageant came and I ate lunch with Tracy and then headed to the chapel to finish getting things together.
-I knew the girls would show up to get dressed and ready and I was stalling for Tracy to show up.
-As I was vacuuming the girls came in and Tracy ran over to me, hugged me, and I told her I was going to go and get ready myself.
+The day of the pageant came and I ate lunch with Tracy before heading to the chapel to finish getting things together.
+I knew the girls would show up to get dressed and ready, and I was stalling for Tracy to show up.
+As I was vacuuming, the girls came in and Tracy ran over to me, hugged me, and I told her I was going to go and get ready myself.
 Then, from the back of the chapel, I heard her mom call out to her.
 I quickly wrapped up the cord to the vacuum, kissed her, and said,

 “Okay, gotta go...good luck, and I'll see you in a bit!”